 Finding you way back is a combination of how well you can orient yourself into space and remember landmarks and being able to leave trail marks.
 It’s preferable that you leave marks that are not easily noticeable, just in case someone is trying to follow you.

-Getting Out of A City Where S has hit the F
+Getting Out of A City

 We all know large cities are death traps.
 Escaping the city is all about knowing the secondary routes, having maps, knowing HOW you’re going to travel (by car, by bike, by foot) and practicing it.
 The next time you leave town, take one of these secondary routes to familiarize yourself with them.